Scientific Large Language Models: A Survey on Biological & Chemical Domains: Textual Scientific Large Language Models

 \subsection{Models}

-To provide a clear overview of Text-Sci-LLMs, we divide them into three distinct categories: biological, chemical, and comprehensive, based on the specific scientific domains they focus on.
+To provide a clear overview of Text-Sci-LLMs, we divide them into four distinct categories: medical, biological, chemical, and comprehensive, based on the specific scientific domains they focus on.
 Table \ref{tab:Text-Sci-LLMs} shows the summary of Text-Sci-LLMs.

+\paratitle{Medical Domain.} {Clinical medicine profoundly influences human health by diagnosing, treating, and preventing diseases.
+Recent years have witnessed remarkable advances in artificial intelligence technology, leading to the emergence of specialized large language models such as BioMedLM\cite{venigalla2022biomedlm}, GatorTron\cite{yang2022gatortron}, GatorTronGPT\cite{Peng_2023}, PMC-LLaMA\cite{wu2023pmcllama}, MEDITRON\cite{chen2023meditron70b} and Meerkat-7B\cite{kim2024Meerkat7B}.
+These models are trained with professional materials such as medical literature, clinical records, and medical textbooks, thus significantly advancing the medical industry.}